gaqzi/reflections/notes/python/structural_subtyping_in_python.md

 make: *** [makefile:61: mypy] Error 1
 ```

-That's because mypy expects the type to be a dict but we're passing a set and that's incompatible.
-During runtime, Python doesn't raise any error because we're passing a `set` instance as the value of `haystack` and it supports `in` operation.
+That's because mypy expects the type to be a dict but we're passing a `set` which is incompatible.
+During runtime, Python doesn't raise any error because the `set` that we're passing as the value of `haystack`, supports `in` operation.
+But we're not communicating that with the type checker properly and mypy isn't happy about that.
 To fix this mypy error, we can use Union type.

 ```python